anerv/cycling_data_quality/workflow.md

 ## Case Studies
 - Run the analysis on 2 areas/2 reference datasets
+- Make separate copies of all notebooks with results

 ## Paper
 - More on extrinsic analysis and interpretation